 If you’re looking to get a great

 To get expert advice when choosing your home theater speakers, there are a number of different people and places you can turn to.
-One of the most popular places to buy home theater speakers and to get help is at Best Buy.
+One of the most popular places to buy home theater speakers and to get help, other than in our guides like this one, is at Best Buy.

 Not only are their salespeople knowledgeable, but you also have Geek Squad to turn to for advice or any emergency.
 Among major retailers like Best Buy, you can go to specialized technology stores for great advice and support.
 In addition, you can contact different brands individually to get more information.